-In cases where either the bank details such as MICR, IFSC etc. that are required for making electronic payment are not available or the electronic payment instructions have failed or have been rejected by the Bank, the Bank issues 'payable-at-par' warrants for making payments to the investors.
-The RTA mandatorily prints the bank account details of the investors on such payment instruments and in cases where the bank details of investors are not available, the address of the investor on such payment instructions are printed.
+In cases where either the bank details such as MICR, IFSC etc. that are required for making electronic payment are not available or the electronic payment instructions have failed or have been rejected by the Member's Bank, the Company's Banker issues 'payable-at-par' warrants or demand draft, as the case may be, for making payment to the members.
+The RTA mandatorily prints the bank account details of the members on such payment instruments and in cases where the bank details are not available, the address of the member on such payment instructions are printed.
 Where the amount payable as dividend exceeds Rs.
 1500, the 'payable-at-par' warrants are sent by speed post.